-There is a need for the youngest to increase their skills and ambitions.
-It is a toolbox for youth workers and coworkers to work together in order to reach these youngest and their needs.
+There is a need for youth to increase their skills and ambitions.
+It is a toolbox for youth workers and co-workers to work together in order to reach this population and its needs.

 AUTHORS

 Comune di Cinisello Balsamo Head of European Funding Dept.